-At each measurement interval for each sync pipe on each Synchronization Server, there will be a value for each of the pipe-result values.
-So, for a single Synchronization Server with two sync pipes, pipe-one and pipe-two, the samples generated for each sample period look like the following.
-Note that the timestamp is constrained to time-only for brevity.
+At each measurement interval for each sync pipe on each Data Sync Server, there will be a value for each of the pipe-result values.
+So, for a single Data Sync Server with two Sync Pipes, pipe-one and pipe-two, the samples generated for each sample period look like the following.
+The timestamp is constrained to time-only for brevity.